 Do I Have a Bard G2 X IVC Filter Lawsuit?

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Bard G2 X IVC Filter Lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Bard G2 X IVC Filter Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Confidential Lawsuit Evaluation: If you or a loved one has had an IVC filter implanted, you should contact our law firm immediately.
 Our lawyers are evaluating every individual case regardless of whether you have been injured or not.
 So, if you have received a Bard G2 X IVC filter implant, we would like to speak with you.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.